timothyhahn/jeeveshikedthepct/src/routes/chapters/02-chapter-2.md

 trip.

 This Sisyphean task took us to the top of San Jacinto, where we met some tourists from Palm Springs who rode the tram up.
-On the other side, the rapid descent back to the desert floor punished my knees, where we were treated to incredible food and drinks from a large Filipino family.
+On the other side, the rapid descent back to the desert floor punished my knees, but we were also treated to incredible food and drinks from a large Filipino family who happened to me camping near the trail.

 <Images images={[
 {